wilsonkl/sfmflex-release/README.md

 ## Research Code
 The code pipeline works as follows:
-- Given a problem instance in the format of [Bundle Adjustment in the Large](https://grail.cs.washington.edu/projects/bal/)
+- Given a Structure from Motion problem instance in the format of [Bundle Adjustment in the Large](https://grail.cs.washington.edu/projects/bal/) or [Bundler](https://www.cs.cornell.edu/~snavely/bundler/)
 - Run a stock bundle adjuster to guarantee that we are at a local minimum (otherwise the Gauss-Newton approximation will be terrible!)
 - Extract the problem parameters and its derivatives and save them out to an HDF5 file.
 - Read the HDF5 file, compute eigenvectors, and save the eigenvectors and scene parameters to a JSON file.